A Little About Me

 Welcome!
 My name is Jennifer Shankle.
 This is my 25th year teaching: 3 years in an elementary school in LaMirada where I taught Kindergarten through 2nd grades, and I have been at HIS since we opened our doors in 2002.
 I earned my Bachelor's Degree from Cal State Fullerton in the discipline of Child and Adolescent studies, My teaching credential at UCLA, and I completed my Master's Degree in Instruction, Curriculum Design, and Assessment at Marygrove University.

-My husband and I met on a Pop Warner football field, playing and cheering for the same team and we were very involved with the team for about 20 years - playing, cheerleading, coaching, etc. We have a wonderful family of 6! - Our "oldest child"; Matt, is my husband's cousin and has been a part of our family since he was 11, he is now grown and flown.
-We also have a daughter, Caitlyn - 20 yrs. old: a son, Ryan - 17 yrs, and our youngest daughter- Riley - 10 yrs.
+My husband and I met on a Pop Warner football field, playing and cheering for the same team and we were very involved with the team for about 20 years - playing, cheerleading, coaching, etc. We have a wonderful family of 5! - Our oldest is our daughter, Caitlyn - 21 yrs. old: followed by our son, Ryan - 18 yrs, and our youngest daughter- Riley - 11 yrs.
 We are a very active family.
-Caitlyn is a competitive dancer and graduated from Rancho Cucamonga High School (Rancho- You Know!) in '21.
+Caitlyn graduated from Rancho Cucamonga High School (Rancho- You Know!) in '21.
 She is continuing her education at Washington State University.
-Ryan is starting his Senior year at Rancho and plays year-round travel baseball as well as the RCHS baseball team.
-Riley is starting 5th grade and plays softball.
+Ryan plays baseball and graduated from RCHS in May and is starting college this fall at Citrus College where he is also on the baseball team.
+Riley is starting 6th grade here at HIS and plays softball.
 When we are not on a sports field or at a dance competition, we love to camp, play on the water, and spend time with our family of friends.

 Educational Philosophy